cs-dept-ibbul/vlab/README.md

-# Vlab
+# VLab for Science and Engineering

-Vlab is a platform that will enable equitable virtual access and near-real life experience of conducting some basic experiments and use of virtual tools that have otherwise become difficult to be carried out by ALL first year or second-year science and engineering students in the laboratory within the semester period.
+Vlab is a platform that intends to enable equitable virtual access, tools and near-real life experience of conducting basic science and engineering based experiments that have otherwise become difficult to be carried out by ALL first year or second-year science and engineering students in the laboratory within the semester period.
+This project is currently supported by the Royal Academy of Engineering under the Higher Education Partnerships in sub-Saharan Africa scheme (HEP-2021-129)

 Vlab will be standing on the shoulder of technology giants such as Laravel,<!--Vuejs is spaces out --> Vue js and Bootstrap for development.